canonical-ols/snapstore-snap-docs/en/install.md

 ## Prerequisites

-To run the Snap Enterprise Proxy, you will need:
+To run the Snap Store Proxy, you will need:

 * A server running Ubuntu 16.04 LTS on AMD64.
 * The ability (e.g. firewall rules) for the server to initiate network